ahmadnazir/ahmadnazir.github.io/blog/posts/2017-07-11-focusing-on-what-matters/post.md

 ## Process of problem solving dissected!

-**Disclaimer:** I like to simplify things.. even sometimes oversimplify them..
-The model might be wrong but it gives me a reference point.. so bear with me while I ramble on :)
+**Disclaimer:** I like to simplify things, even sometimes oversimplify them.
+The model might be wrong but it gives me a reference point, so bear with me while I ramble on :)

 When we attempt to solve any problem, we first try to **gather information** about